NVIDIA/TensorRT-Incubator/tripy/docs/post0_developer_guides/design-decisions.md

 ## Why Not Build On [JAX](https://github.com/google/jax)?

-Tripy’s architecture looks very similar to JAX's, where python code is staged out and lowered into a custom IR and eventually to MLIR.
+Tripy's architecture looks very similar to JAX's, where python code is staged out and lowered into a custom IR and eventually to MLIR.

 Then why not build on top of JAX?
 There are a couple reasons: